 In 2013 Glenn was a finalist in the Gourmet Traveller WINE Winemaker of the Year Awards, and was named Winemaker of the Year in the 2015 West Australian Wine guide.

 Hailing from the South-West of WA, Brendan has always held Margaret River close to his heart.
 Coming from the country, and having a passion of surfing, for Brendan living and working in the Margaret River region was a natural decision.
-Yet, he soon realised that his less than impressive surfing skills of the famous barrels of Margaret River wouldn’t suffice as a career path alone, so he decided to turn his attention to barrels of wine instead.
+Yet, he soon realised that his amateur surfing skills of the famous barrels of Margaret River wouldn’t suffice as a career path alone, so he decided to turn his attention to barrels of wine instead.

 Whilst studying at the Curtin University at Margaret River, Brendan gained invaluable experience working for local wineries Forester Estate and Deep Woods.
 However, it wasn’t long before Brendan wanted to spread his wings.
 He didn’t even wait to finish his course, completing an exchange program with Lincoln University in Canterbury on New Zealand’s south island.
-With a new outlook on study, coupled with a vintage making Pinot Noir and Riesling at a local winery, his passion to travel was fuelled further abroad into the world of wine.
+With a new outlook on study, coupled with a vintage making Pinot Noir and Riesling at a local winery, his passion to travel was fueled further abroad into the world of wine.

 And so his path as a travelling winemaker was forged.
 Vintages at Chateau Guiot in the Southern Rhone Valley, Church and State in Canada’s Okanagan Valley, Polkura in the Colchagua Valley, Chile and Kreinbacher in the Somlo wine region of Hungary have been instrumental in gaining experience into the different winemaking and viticulture techniques from both the old and new world.